- Book Lists

 - First 5 Santa Clara County

 First 5’s goal is to support the healthy development of children through age 5.
 It funds and sponsors essential services for young children and their families, including children's health insurance, training for early childhood teachers, parenting skills and arts and early literary programs.
-The First 5 website also offers extensive parenting information on many topics, such as School Readiness - Tips for Parents & Caregivers, and local resources for health and well-being.
+The First 5 website also offers extensive parenting information on many topics, such as Are You Ready?
+A Family's Guide to Starting Kindergarten Handbook , also in Spanish, and neighborhood family resource centers.

 - Las Madres